Pretty much every fast-growing online business you know has been fuelled by some form of growth capital.

 Growth capital funds usually offer between $5-50m of capital to be spent on major projects to drive growth such as product development, customer acquisition or to acquire competitors.

 Once a business has met its growth targets, that’s when growth equity funds look for their exit.
 The two most popular forms of exit are an IPO or via sale to another business.

 How growth capital works

-Businesses that take on growth equity are usually already profitable, but usually struggle to build up the cash they need to meaningfully:
+Businesses that take on growth equity are usually already profitable, but struggle to build up the cash that they need in order to:

 - fund expansion,

 - buy other companies